joshuaminwookang/BloomOrBust/README.md

 - *_data.h are header fills containing hard-coded word arrays (we need this because the RISC-V gcc does not support file or stream-based library functions, nor dynamic memory allocation)

-The Bloom filter Chisel file is meant to be placed in the Rocket-chip directory:
+Chisel source files should be placed within the Rocket-chip directory:

 https://github.com/freechipsproject/rocket-chip